uwidev/caption-editor.nvim/README.md

 - `:CaptionValidateTags` - Validate tags and refresh quickfix
 - `:CaptionFixTag` - Fix tag under cursor
 - `:CaptionEditorClearCache` - Clear suggestion cache
+- `:CaptionEditorReloadTags` - Reload tag files

 ## Notes

 - Tags are loaded lazily (only on first validation/fix) to reduce startup overhead.
 - Suggestion results are cached for faster repeated queries.
 Cache TTL and size are configurable.
+- Multiple tag files can be provided; they are unioned for validation and suggestions.

 ---